AFL Coaches Association awards: Champion player of the year

 Awarded annually since 2003.
 Each week, the senior coach of each AFL club gives five votes to the player they consider to be best on ground in the game in which their team plays, four to the second-best, and so on to one for the fifth-best.
 The player with the most votes at the end of the year wins.
 The award has different rules to many "best and fairest" awards, as player suspensions are disregarded.

 Gary Ayres Award

 Awarded since 2016.
 Each week during the finals series, the senior coach of each competing AFL club gives five votes to the player they consider to be best on ground in the game their team plays in, four to the second-best, and so on to one for the fifth-best.
 The player with the most votes at the end of the finals series wins.
+The award is named after Gary Ayres, a five-time VFL/AFL premiership player and Australian Football Hall of Fame inductee.